 As the payment industry utilizes new technologies to become more dynamic, efficient, and cost-effective, industry innovators must increasingly depend on legal counsel who are adept at advising on legal issues related to the full range of emerging and prepaid payment mechanisms.
 Prepaid payment solutions are the fastest-growing emerging payments sector and have reached a scale and scope that was barely imagined even a few years ago.
 Even the most innovative payment solutions generally involve elements of the legacy payment networks, which makes it crucial to have an advisor who understands the underlying operational and banking infrastructure of how payments are processed and how money is traditionally transferred.

-At DWT, we feel that it is critical not just to monitor legal and regulatory developments in the mobile payments landscape, but to understand business and technology trends and developments as well.
-We undertake to do that, and to keep our clients apprised of these developments, in several ways, including:
+DWT’s payments team feels that it is critical not just to monitor legal and regulatory developments, but to understand business and technology trends and developments as well.
+We undertake to do that in several ways, including:

-With a payment systems team few firms can match for depth and breadth, we offer the full scope of services required to operate at any point in the payment process to a range of clients, from card issuers to processors to merchants.
-We have extensive experience counseling clients on the regulatory and compliance issues associated with payment systems transactions.
-We are also fully experienced in structuring such transactions, including handling program agreements, portfolio purchases and sales, and processing agreements.
+With a payment systems team few firms can match for depth and breadth, we offer the full scope of services required to operate at any point in the payment process to a range of clients, including major card issuers, technology companies, program managers, processors, and merchants.
+Our practice includes Fortune 100 financial institutions and global corporates, medium-sized enterprises, and VC-backed insurgents.
+We also have extensive experience counseling clients on the regulatory and compliance issues associated with payment systems transactions and are fully experienced in structuring such transactions, including handling program agreements, portfolio purchases and sales, and processing agreements.

 A representative sample of our experience includes:

 Prepaid products and services

 Regulatory and legislative experience We have significant experience advising clients on a wide range of regulatory and legislative issues in financial services.
 Certain representative engagements include: